DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Evaluation

 As shown in \cref{tab_more_baseline}, the naive ``APGD + DDPM" strategy attains near-perfect Type~II accuracy on the target model (approaching 100\%) but suffers large drops on non-target models, ranging from $-27.93\%$ to $-15.72\%$.
 In contrast, our controlled diffusion manipulation method limits this gap to $-8.61\%$ to $-3.76\%$, demonstrating superior robustness and transferability.
 Notably, non-target model results are typically lower than those of the target model.

-Moreover, as visualized in \cref{fig_compare}, applying APGD directly in the DDPM latent space introduces severe artifacts, even when initialized from the top-1 latent code among 1,000 candidates.
+Moreover, applying APGD directly in the DDPM latent space introduces severe artifacts (\cref{fig_compare}), even when initialized from the top-1 latent code among 1,000 candidates.
 These results further support the necessity of principled latent manipulation rather than naive adversarial optimization.